TheRealSavi/hypyfocus/readme.md

 ## Usage

 Run the script using Python.
 The entry file is main.py.
 You can specify the number of generators to simulate and other parameters by editing the code.

+## Bonus

+There is also a crude pygame script you can run called skillcheckgame.py where you can practice and see how difficult hyperfocus skillechecks can be.